 This course provides an overview of Minnesota and Wisconsin sales and use tax laws for companies that do business in both states.
 It is designed for business owners, bookkeepers, purchasing agents and accountants who need a working knowledge of each state’s laws and how to meet their obligations.

-After completing this class you will be able to:
+After completing this class you will:

 Know whether or not you are required to register in Minnesota, Wisconsin, or both states